soniacweb/js-bootcamp-movies/README.md

   }
 ```

-# Creating a reusable autocomplete widget
+# Working with Bulma via JavaScript and creating a reusable autocomplete widget

 Creating the html via javaScript: